Ray Gravell: Rugby career

 He first played for Llanelli RFC in 1970 and was a member of the team that beat a formidable touring All Blacks side in October 1972, eventually going on to captain the club for two seasons from 1980 to 1982.
+He scored 119 tries in 481 appearances plus 1 conversion and 1 drop goal.
 He made his first appearance for Wales against France in 1975 and played in two Grand Slam winning sides, usually as a centre but sometimes as a winger.
 Gravell was selected to play for the British and Irish Lions in their 1980 tour of South Africa; he came on as a substitute in the first test and was in the starting line up for the next three tests.
 In the second test at Bloemfontein, Gravell scored his second international try, though the tourists lost 26–19 to the South Africans.

-Gravell also played 12 games for invitational touring team the Barbarians.
+Gravell also played 12 games for the invitational touring team the Barbarians.
 First selected in 1975, Gravell faced an Australia XV at the start of 1976 before joining the Barbarian tour of Canada later that year where he played in six matches.
 In 1977 Gravell played his final match for the Barbarians in a star-studded team that faced the returning 1977 British Lions in a charity match to celebrate the Silver Jubilee of Elizabeth II.
 Although Gravell ended on the losing team, he scored one of three tries for the Barbarians in a game seen as a classic encounter.

 Often epitomising the hard edge of rugby, Gravell was the classic crash ball centre, thriving on the physical contact of the sport.
 He is often cited as the source for the much repeated rugby phrase, "get your first tackle in early, even if it's late."

 He announced his retirement from international rugby in 1982, and he played his last match for Llanelli in 1985 having played 485 times and scored 120 tries for the club.
 He was president of Llanelli RFC from 1998 and of the Llanelli Scarlets regional team from their formation in 2003 until his death.